William Contreras Player Props: Brewers vs. Diamondbacks

 William Contreras At The Plate

-- Contreras is hitting .246 with 10 doubles, a triple, eight home runs and 26 walks.
+- Contreras has 11 doubles, a triple, eight home runs and 26 walks while hitting .246.

+- Contreras enters this game on a four-game hitting streak.
+During his last games, he's hitting .263.

+- Contreras has reached base via a hit in 36 games this year (of 56 played), and had multiple hits in 11 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.